-• · Study site University Hospital Birmingham Location for challenge site Oxford Vaccine Group 图 Principal Investigator Dr Christopher Green Chief Investigator Professor Andrew Pollard Professor Andrew Pollard is chair of the UK Department of Health and Social care's Joint Committee on Vaccination and Immunisation and a member of WHO Technical Advisory Group on Salmonella Vaccines M Study Sponsor University of Oxford.
-The sponsor takes on legal responsibility for the management of the research, ensuring the study is conducted in accordance with the protocol and good clinical practices. m Study Funder Serum Institute of India Pvt.
+Study site The Newcastle upon Tyne Hospitals NHS Foundation Trust Location for challenge site The Oxford Vaccine Group or The Liverpool School of Tropical Medicine Ø₹ Principal Investigator Dr Christopher Duncan Chief Investigator Professor Andrew Pollard Professor Andrew Pollard is chair of the UK Department of Health and Social care's Joint Committee on Vaccination and Immunisation and a member of WHO Technical Advisory Group on Salmonella Vaccines Study Sponsor University of Oxford.
+The sponsor takes on legal responsibility for the management of the research, ensuring the study is conducted in accordance with the protocol and good clinical practices. 血 Study Funder Serum Institute of India Pvt.
 Ltd., Pune, India Who can take part in this study?
 We are looking to recruit healthy volunteers who are willing to be available for all necessary visits and are healthy, aged 18 to 55 and have not been exposed to Salmonella Typhi or Paratyphi A before. \$ What happens in this study?
-In this study we will be assessing if a new vaccine, SII TCV(B), can protect against Salmonella Paratyphi A infection by intentionally exposing participants to Salmonella Paratyphi A (controlled human infection or challenge model).
-Reimbursement Participants will receive up to £4,410 if they remain in the study for the entire period (includes payment for screening) and attend all the scheduled visits required for them.
+In this study we will be assessing if a new vaccine, SII TCV(B), can protect against Salmonella Paratyphi A infection by intentionally exposing participants to Salmonella Paratyphi A ( controlled human infection or challenge model).
+Reimbursement Participants will receive up to £4585 if they remain in the study for the entire period (includes payment for screening) and attend all the scheduled visits required for them.
 Payments will be made via bank transfer.
 Participants will be required to provide banking details including account name, sort code and account number.
 Risks of participation Short-lived post vaccine symptoms such as mild discomfort of the arm and fever and muscle aches may occur.
 Following challenge, it is possible that participants may develop paratyphoid infection; this will be carefully managed, and treatment is available.
 A full discussion of the risks can be found on page 19.
-Scitt Benefits of participation By taking part in this study, you will help research into the development of a new vaccine against Salmonella Typhi and Salmonella Paratyphi A. You will not directly receive any other personal health benefit from the study or its procedures.
+S. C. L. Benefits of participation By taking part in this study, you will help research into the development of a new vaccine against Salmonella Typhi and Salmonella Paratyphi A. You will not directly receive any other personal health benefit from the study or its procedures.